rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 Note that this function doesn't take in any inputs;
 thanks to [Python's scoping rules](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Scope.html), we can reference our `count_vowels` function within our test as long as it is defined in the same "namespace" as `test_count_vowels_basic`.
 That is, we can either define `count_vowels` in the same .py file (or Jupyter notebook, if you are following along with this material in a notebook) as `test_count_vowels_basic`, or we can [import](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Import-Statements) `count_vowels` from wherever it is defined, and into the file containing our test.
-The latter scenario is by far the most common one, in practice.
+The latter scenario is by far the most common one in practice.
 More on this later.

 <!-- #region -->
 <div class="alert alert-info">

-**Reading Comprehension: Writing a Basic Test Assertion**
+**Reading Comprehension: The Basic Anatomy of a Test**

 Add an additional assertion to the body of `test_count_vowels_basic`, which tests whether `count_vowels` handles the empty-string (`""`) case appropriately.
 Make sure to run your updated test to see if it passes.